mappls-api/mappls-rest-apis/mappls-routing-api/readme.md

 ### Route and Navigation

 Routing and displaying driving directions on map, including instructions for navigation, distance to destination, traffic etc. are few of the most important parts of developing a map based application.
 This REST API calculates driving routes between specified locations including via points based on route calculation type(optimal or shortest).
-Routing API is supported for [238 countries](https://github.com/Mappls-api/mapmyindia-rest-api/blob/master/docs/countryISO.md) via the region parameter.
+Routing API is supported for [238 countries](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md) via the region parameter.

-## Security Type
+## Getting Access

-- License key based authentication
-- IP/domain based whitelisting
+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://auth.mappls.com/console/), within your app - be it for Mobile OR Web or Cloud integration.

+1. Copy and paste the key from your `credentials` section from your API [keys](https://auth.mappls.com/console/) into the `access_token` query parameter.
+    - Your static key can be secured by whitelisting its usage for particular IPs (in case of cloud app usage) OR a set of domains (in case of a web app)
+    - Your static key obtained from your Console is to be passed as a query parameter: `access_token`.

+## Authentication Object - `access_token` mandatory query parameter.

+-  `access_token`: "hklmgbwzrxncdyavtsuojqpiefrbhqplnm".

 ## Input Method